AnthonyCalandra/modern-cpp-features/CPP11.md

 };

 A a(1.1); // OK
-A b{1.1}; // Error narrowing conversion from double to int
+A b {1.1}; // Error narrowing conversion from double to int
 ```

 Note that if a constructor accepts a `std::initializer_list`, it will be called instead: